 Debating Dr. Carrier

-I will only participate in public debates if they meet the following requirements:
+I will only participate in public debates if my standard booking requirements are met as well as the following special requirements:

 [1]You must organize the event.
-That means securing a reliable, courteous, and professional opponent, a competent moderator, a location for the debate, advertising to the local community, sound system or digital slide projection if required, a literature table for sale of my book, portable water for all parties to drink, adequate restroom facilities, parking, and ushering.
+That means securing a reliable, courteous, and professional opponent, a location for the debate, advertising to the local community, sound system or digital slide projection if required, a literature table for sale of my book, portable water for all parties to drink, adequate restroom facilities, parking, and ushering.
 In short, think ahead.
+I also require that I be paid the same as my opponent.
+So if they are too expensive, you will have to talk them down to a lower rate or find someone else.

 [3]The format of the debate must be settled.
 The debate format must be clear and fair and agreed upon by both parties well in advance.
 It cannot be changed at the last minute.